TheAhmadOsman/HeatedWorld/README.md

 - Creating world heatmap
   - [Datamaps](http://datamaps.github.io/)
   - Heatmap depends on Reddit's post date(on scale of 1-7) + the number of votes; formula = 1-(n/7).
 Past 24 hours news should create the initial heatmap first based on votes, and from their a ratio can be taken for the amount of heat the older news will get.
+- Potential ideas
   - Creating submaps for each country, with headlines and links to articles and reddit discusions
-  - Again, this should be a heatmap based on the previously stated logic.
-- Potential ideas
   - Tags' maps, not just location maps.
 Doesn't have to be a heatmap though.

 - Digital Ocean
   - Python3 and Docker...